-- Depreciation attributable to the assets used by the relevant service. - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off. - Amortisation of intangible Non-current Assets attributable to the service.
+- Depreciation attributable to the assets used by the relevant service. - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off.

+• Amortisation of intangible Non-current Assets attributable to the service.

-The Council is not required to raise council tax to fund depreciation, revaluation and impairment losses or amortisation.
-However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement equal to an amount calculated on a prudent basis determined by the Council in accordance with statutory guidance.
-As this Council is debt free the requirement is nil.
-Depreciation, revaluation and impairment losses and amortisation are therefore replaced by the contribution in the General Fund balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.
+The Council is not required to raise council tax to fund depreciation, revaluation and impairment losses or amortisation and has made no minimum revenue provision as the Council has no long term outstanding debt.
+Depreciation, revaluation and impairment losses and amortisation are therefore replaced by the contribution in the General Fund balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement.